CSC3170-2022Fall/project-practice-team/guide/env_config.md

-$\bullet$ After completing conda installation, create a new enviroment and download the necessary dependcies, do
+$\bullet$ After completing conda installation, create a new enviroment and download the necessary dependencies, do

 You need to pull the git repo first to get the "requirements.txt" file for this project